What is Memorial Jewelry?

 These are the most commonly stated reasons that both we — and our customers— love our memorial jewelry:

-- Because it is ultra-meaningful.
+- It is ultra-meaningful.

 How long has memorial jewelry been popular?